metulburr/distro_setup/readme.txt

 Configurations:
 	geany IDE config

 Python 3rd party modules installed for both python3.x and 2.x.
 Links to downloads do not search out latest patches/updates/versions yet.
 But all current versions installed support python3.x.
-If wanted to update a link, replace link value in dictionary of packages_dict.
+If you want to update a link, in "mysetup.py", under the dictionary packages_dict,  replace the link value with the neew one.
 	pygame
 	pyglet
 	PyOpenGL